NuriaNaranjo/FixYourRain/README.md

 ## 4. Start RStudio and run the script

-*	Start the script Ordenatulluvia: File > OpenFile and select Ordenatulluvia.R
+*	Start the script FixYourRain: File > OpenFile and select FixYourRain.R
 *	Before running the script, change the directory of your files at row 24 > setwd C:/Users/miequipo/Documents/  *(read below)

 ___*Be sure that the link use this separator “/” and no “\”___